 LCC Men’s Basketball

-Sercan “Serg” Fenerci enters his second season as Assistant Coach with the Runnin’ Lopes Men’s Basketball program.
+Sercan “Serg” Fenerci enters his first season as Head Coach with the Runnin’ Lopes Men’s Basketball program.

 Fenerci grew up in Istanbul, Turkey where he played high school basketball.
 Upon graduation from high school he moved to Boston, MA to pursue his collegiate basketball career, where he took his basketball skills to the junior college level.
 Fenerci played for one season at Northern Essex Community College in Haverhill, MA.
 Fenerci averaged 17 points and 13 rebounds a game, which earned him the First Team All-Region selection and runner up for the Region Player of the Year award.
 After one successful season at NECC, Fenerci accepted a full scholarship to play for Angelo State University in San Angelo, Texas, where he completed his Bachelors degree in Management Information Systems in May of 2007.
 Fenerci then went on to complete his Masters degree in Sport Management from Southern New Hampshire University in 2012.

 Fenerci started his coaching career right after graduation in 2007 as an Assistant Coach at his alma-mater, Northern Essex Community College under Coach Darren Stratton.
 Fenerci’s coaching career includes: Assistant Basketball Coach and Associate Head Basketball Coach at Wheelock College (2008-10), Assistant Basketball Coach at Plymouth State University (2010-11), Head Varsity Basketball Coach at Thornton High School (2011-13).
 Fenerci moved to Denver, Colorado, in 2011 when his fiancée Rebecca was accepted to University of Denver’s Clinical Psychology PhD Program.